Azrieli Center: Shopping center

-Other features
+Other amenities

 The large complex boasted an 8-screen cinema until 2010, when H&M took over the space.
 Azrieli also features a large fitness club, night schools, a small kid-focused amusement park and a pedestrian bridge leading to Tel Aviv HaShalom Railway Station.
 A second pedestrian bridge, completed in March 2003, connects the Azrieli Center with the other side of Begin Road, the Shaul HaMelech light rail station and HaKirya.
 It is expected that a connection between Kaplan underpass and the project's underground carpark, which is one of the largest ever built in the region, will be constructed.
 When completed, the 34,500 sqm plot which the Center occupies will offer a 400-seat, open air auditorium.

-Access

-The Azrieli Center is bordered by the Ayalon Highway that crosses Tel Aviv from North to South, Begin Road and Giv'at HaTahmoshet Street (a short section that connects Kaplan Street with HaShalom Road).
+The Azrieli Center is bordered by the Ayalon Highway that crosses Tel Aviv from North to South, Begin Road and Giv'at HaTahmoshet Street (a short section that connects Kaplan Street with Ma'ale HaShalom).
 It is situated next to the HaShalom Interchange on the Ayalon Highway.

 The center can be easily accessed from most parts of Israel by train to the Tel Aviv HaShalom Railway Station which is connected to the center by an enclosed pedestrian bridge or by one of the many buses that stop on Begin Road.
 In addition, the Tel Aviv Arlozorov Bus Terminal is located 1 km north of the complex.
-Sha'ul HaMelekh LRT Station is located 5 minute walk from the complex.
+Sha'ul HaMelekh LRT Station is located 5-minute walk from the complex.

+Over the years, various works of art have been placed in and around the Azrieli Towers complex, reflecting the place's connection to culture and the urban public space in which it is located.
+The entrance to the center and the office building are decorated with stained glass windows created by artist Shadmi Sade from Kibbutz Nachshon.